pandas-dev/pandas/doc/source/indexing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :meth:`~pandas.DataFrame.query` also supports special use of Python's ``in`` and
-``not in`` comparison operators, providing a succint syntax for calling the
+``not in`` comparison operators, providing a succinct syntax for calling the
 ``isin`` method of a ``Series`` or ``DataFrame``.

 .. ipython:: python